June 03, 2019

 See docs.
 There are alternative configurations using ELB load balancer which can be registered in any region but this is out of scope for this article.

-Log on to AWS Certificate Manager, switch to US East (N. Virginia), and click on Request Certificate.
+.
 Request a public certificate since the site will be publicly available.
 On the next screen enter your domain name.
-Using wildcards for the SSL allows you to apply HTTPS to subdomains, for example *.mysite.com.
-The article assumes SSL is bought as a wildcard.
+Using wildcards for the SSL allows you to apply HTTPS to subdomains, for example *.mysite.com

 The next step we need to validate that we own the domain.
 You can verify via email or DNS.
 If you purchased the domain on Route 53, choose DNS, the next screen click the chevron, you will see an option to automatically add the needed DNS records to Route 53.
 Otherwise copy the name, CNAME and values and input them into your domain register option.
-The SSL will be Pending Validation until it is verified.
-If the verification fails for any reason the status will change to Validation Timeout.
-With Route 53 the validation takes about 30 minutes.
-When the verification succeeds, the status will change to Issued.
+The SSL will be Pending Validation

-If you are applying HTTPS traffic to a Elastic Beanstalk application you will need to navigate to teh application, go to configuration overview and modify the Load Balancer.
+If you are applying HTTPS traffic to a Elastic Beanstalk application you will need to navigate to teh application, go to configuration overview and modify the Load Balancer

-We will now add a new listener for HTTPS traffic, click Add Listener, select 443 as the port (standard port for HTTPS).
+, select 443 as the port (standard port for HTTPS).
 Pick HTTPs as the protocol.

-Under the SSL certificate pick your newly issued certificate.
-Pick ELBSecurityPolicy-FS-2018-06 as the SSL policy.
+as the SSL policy.
 If the Elastic Beanstalk application is registered in US East (N. Virginia) region you will be able to pick the certificate.

 For static websites the process is a bit different, you cannot apply SSL certificates against a S3 buckets.
 You will need to create a Cloudfront distribution.
 Click create distribution, select Web and click get started.